dadoug/gneasy-genkey/Readme.md

  <uid>  User-id(s) for the generated key.
 Format is "Name <email>".

 Options:
  -S, --size                          Size (length) in bits of master key.
                                        Range is [1024, 4096].
 Default is 4096.
  -L, --lifetime                      Lifetime (expiration time) of master key.
                                        Format is that of GnuPG: 0 = no expiration,
                                        <n> = n days, <n>w = n weeks, <n>m = n months,
                                        <n>y = n years.
 Default is 2y.
  -s, --sub-size                      Size of sub-keys in bits.
                                        Range and default same as --size.
  -l, --sub-lifetime                  Lifetime of sub-keys.
                                        Format is same as --lifetime.
 Default is 1y.

      --no-sign                       Do not generate a sub-key for signing.
      --no-encr                       Do not generate a sub-key for encryption.
      --no-auth                       Do not generate a sub-key for authentication.
      --otr                           Generate a 1024-bit DSA sub-key for authentication.
      --policy-url                    Set the policy URL (rfc4880:5.2.3.20).

      --out-dir                       Directory for export output; created if not present.
                                        Default is key-id of the master key.
      --no-export                     Do not export keys, revocation or summary.
      --no-revoke                     Do not export revocation certificate.
      --no-export-pub                 Do not export public key.
      --no-export-sec                 Do not export secret keys.
      --no-export-sub                 Do not export secret sub-keys.
      --no-paperkey                   Do not export secret keys as paperkey.
      --no-info                       Do not export key summary information.
      --no-calendar                   Do not export iCalendar for key expiration dates.
      --no-qr                         Do not export QR-code with uid and fingerprint.
      --no-vcard                      Do not export vcard with contact information.
      --keep-master                   Keep the master key in the GnuPG keyring.
+     --different-sub-key-passphrase  Change the passphrase on the sub-keys (if the master key is removed from the GnuPG keyring).
      --photo                         Name of a JPEG image file to be added as a uid

      --gnupg-home                    Home directory for GnuPG.
 Default is '~/.gnupg'.

      --quiet                         Disable regular terminal output but show errors.
      --silent                        Disable all terminal output.

  -h, --help                          Print this help and exit.
  -v, --version                       Print version information and exit.
      --version-num                   Print version number <major.minor.patch> and exit.
      --copyright                     Print copyright & license information and exit.
 ```
 #### Debug
 Developers might find the following flags useful: